CSUBIOM/480A5CourseMaterials/README.md

 2. Enter the search bar and type ">" or use "Ctrl + Shift + P" for activating the command palette
 ![](./uqbio2024_files/vscode1a.png)

-3. type Python: Select interpreter and select the biom48a5 kernel
+3. type Python: Select interpreter and select the compstatbioeng kernel
 ![](./uqbio2024_files/vscode2.png)

 5. At the top, click Terminal and then New terminal or use "Ctrl + Shift + `"
 ![](./uqbio2024_files/vscode3.png)

-6. Check that the terminal that popped up is using our correct environment by making sure it says ```(biom48a5)``` in front of your path name in the terminal or command prompt.
+6. Check that the terminal that popped up is using our correct environment by making sure it says ```(compstatbioeng)``` in front of your path name in the terminal or command prompt.
 ![](./uqbio2024_files/vscode4.png)

 Feel free to check out the preliminary python notebooks under CourseMaterials/Module1-PreliminaryPython/.
 To run a notebook file in VS Code, simply open the .ipynb file in VS code by navigating to it in your workspace or using File > Open File.